CarlosTheran/NautilusTutorial/creating executing a pod/kubectl_pods.md

 ![Jupyterhub_container](https://github.com/CarlosTheran/NautilusTutorial/blob/main/img/jupyterhub_containers.PNG)

 When you select the requirements and image for your pod, the server will start pulling the image you selected.
+In this particular case the image selected was **Datascience**

 ![Jupyterhub_container_lunched](https://github.com/CarlosTheran/NautilusTutorial/blob/main/img/jupytherhub_lunched.PNG)